 Intermodal traffic includes the movement of containers and trailers.
-Normally containers’ share of total intermodal traffic is much higher than trailers’ share.
-Including NSC, all major railroads such as CSX (CSX), Union Pacific (UNP), BNSF Railway (BRK-B), Genesee & Wyoming, and Kansas City Southern have pumped substantial resources into intermodal growth.
+Normally, containers’ share of total intermodal traffic is much higher than the trailers’ share.
+Including NSC, all major railroads such as CSX (CSX), Union Pacific (UNP), BNSF Railway (BRK-B), Genesee & Wyoming (GWR), and Kansas City Southern (KSU) have pumped substantial dollars toward intermodal growth.

-The intermodal businesses of these railroads face strong competition from the trucking industry.
+The intermodal businesses of all major US railroads face strong competition from the trucking industry.
 Railroads are four times more fuel efficient than trucks.
-However, the fall in fuel price in 2015 made truckers more competitive.
-For specific time-sensitive deliveries, truckers proved more efficient than railroads.
+However, the fall in fuel prices in 2015 made truckers more competitive.
+For specific time-sensitive deliveries, truckers proved to be more efficient than railroads.

 Investing in ETFs

 Railroads form part of the industrial sector.
 Investors opting for broad-based exposure in the transportation and logistics sector can invest in the iShares US Industrials ETF (IYJ).
 All major US railroads make up 5% of the portfolio holding of IYJ.